 - Spring: 1st week of March

-The Alternative Learning Center (more information) provides individuals who are 16 years of age or older the opportunity to earn a high school diploma, prepare for the GED tests, improve basic skills, improve English language skills, or review for college entry.
-Additional support services, include computer skill development, child care, information and referral.
-Students presently in high school but in danger of not graduating on time can attend evening classes to make up credits.
-Approximately 750 students are enrolled in Adult Learning Center programs annually.
-Call 651-604-3553 for more information regarding
+The Adult Learning Center provides individuals who are 16 years of age or older the opportunity to earn a high school diploma, prepare for the GED tests, improve basic skills, improve English language skills, or review for college entry.
+Students presently in high school but behind in credits for graduation can attend evening classes to make up credits.
+Call 651-604-3553 for more information regarding:

 - GED and